Life After a Kidney Transplant: Recovery, Care & Healthy Living

 A review of your mental health to make sure you’re emotionally prepared for the journey ahead.

-3. Finding a Donor
+3. Finding a Suitable Living or Deceased Kidney Donor

 If someone close to you offers to donate a kidney, they’ll be tested to see if their kidney is a good match.
 If not, you’ll be placed on a waiting list for a kidney from a deceased donor.
 The wait time depends on your blood type and other factors.